 Ready for the Real World

-Featuring guest presentations from the University Health Center about navigating health care without parents; community experts about budgeting and financial planning; Student Legal Services about contracts like leases, car purchases, etc.; and others, this 201H will help students learn essential skills necessary to navigate complicated legal, financial, and personal responsibility-related topics.
+Featuring guest presentations and learning through case studies, topics such as navigating health care without parents, budgeting, financial planning, and knowing your rights will be addressed.
+This 201H will help students learn essential skills necessary to navigate personal responsibility-related topics.
 Requirements include active participation in all class meetings and a final project.

 UHON 201H